Metagauss-com/buddybot/readme.txt

 Please review these documents to understand how OpenAI handles your data.

+= Requirements =

+- An OpenAI account and API key are required to use the BuddyBot plugin.
+You can sign up for an OpenAI account at [OpenAI's website](https://www.openai.com/).
+- Once you have an account, you need to obtain an API key to configure the plugin.

+= Getting Started =

+- **Create an OpenAI Account**: Visit [OpenAI's website](https://www.openai.com/) to sign up for an account if you don't already have one.
+- **Generate an API Key**: After signing up, log in to your OpenAI account and generate an API key.
+You will need this key to configure the BuddyBot plugin.
+- **Configure the Plugin**: Enter your OpenAI API key in the plugin settings page in your WordPress admin dashboard to enable the plugin's functionality.

 == Installation ==

 1. Upload the `buddybot-ai` folder to the `/wp-content/plugins/` directory.